Phone: 1-800-624-8832 | Email: support@micromd.com | Help Center

 Savanna Adams

-Savanna is the Marketing Communication Specialist at Henry Schein MicroMD.
+Savanna is the Marketing Communication Specialist at MicroMD.
 She schedules emails to clients, prospects, and VARs, manages social media accounts, performs SEO research, writes blogs and eBooks, and much more while helping to support the simple yet powerful MicroMD solutions.

 Looking for PM or EMR Software?